sy2002/MiSTer2MEGA65/README.md

 git submodule update --init --recursive
 ```

-Rename the folder name `MiSTer2MEGA65` to match the GitHub repository name
+Rename the folder name `MiSTer2MEGA65` to match the actual name
 of your project.

 ### Step #2: Copy/paste the MiSTer core